-Dean Caivano, an assistant professor of political science, asks his students the same question at the beginning of each semester: Here in the United States, do you live in a democracy, or is it hypocrisy?
+Dean Caivano, an assistant professor of political science at Lehigh, asks his students the same question at the beginning of each semester: Here in the United States, do you live in a democracy, or is it hypocrisy?

-Caivano has been teaching at the university level for over 10 years and said from over 6000 students he’s taught, there’s been an overwhelmingly uniform response.
+Caivano has been teaching at the university level for over 10 years and said from more than 6000 students he’s taught, there’s been an overwhelmingly uniform response.

 “95% of university students studying political science (and) other social sciences think the society that they live in is not a democracy, but it’s a very twisted form of democracy,” he said.